velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 - Ma, where did all the components go?
 - You mean I don't have to deal with Hadoop?
 - Use Cassandra as a front end to store IoT data first

+--

+## FiloDB vs Parquet

+* Comparable read performance - with lots of space to improve
+  - Assuming co-located Spark and Cassandra
+  - On localhost, both subsecond for simple queries (GDELT 1979-1984)
+  - FiloDB has more room to grow - due to hot column caching and much less deserialization overhead
+* Lower memory requirement due to much smaller block sizes
+* Much better fit for IoT / Machine / Time-series applications
+  - Idempotent writes by PK with no deduplication
+* Limited support for types
+  - array / set / map support not there, but will be added

 ---